Computational tools for twisted topological Hochschild homology of equivariant spectra: Introduction

-A Green functor for the trivial group is just a classical ring, and hence the theory of Hochschild homology for Green functors also yields new ring invariants.
-In \cite{BlGeHiLa} the authors construct a type of cyclotomic structure on Hochschild homology for Green functors.
+In \cite{BlGeHiLa}, the authors define a relative version of Hochschild homology for Green functors as well.
+For $H \subset G$, and $\m{R}$ an $H$-Green functor, the $H$-relative Hochschild homology of $\m{R}$, $\m{\HH}_H^G(\m{R})_*$, is defined using a $G$-twisted cyclic bar construction on the Mackey functor norm, $N_H^G\m{R}$ (see Section \ref{Hochschild} for details).
+A Green functor for the trivial group is just a classical ring, and hence the relative theory of Hochschild homology for Green functors also yields new ring invariants.
+For a ring $R$, $\m{\HH}_e^G({R})_*$ is defined using a $G$-twisted cyclic bar construction on the Mackey functor norm $N_e^{G}(R).$

+In \cite{BlGeHiLa} the authors also construct a type of cyclotomic structure on Hochschild homology for Green functors.
 In the case of rings, this cyclotomic structure provides the framework for the definition of an algebraic analogue of topological restriction (TR) homology, which the authors call $tr(A)$.
 In this paper, we perform the following new computations of the $C_{p^n}$-twisted Hochschild homology of rings and of this algebraic TR-theory.

 \begin{prop} For the constant $\{e\}$-Green functor $\Z$,

 and

 Here $\m{A}^{C_{p^n}}$ is the $C_{p^n}$-Burnside Mackey functor. \end{prop}